Introduction to Easy Church Accounting

 - How much did each spend on the movies?
 Or

-- How much did the entire family spend on movies?
+- What did the entire family spend on movies?
 Or

-- How much did dad and mom spend separately?
+- How much did dad and mom spend, each?
 And also together?

 Because many users understand the for-profit accounting scenarios, let’s show how the accounting transactions happen in the business world (a ‘for profit’ setting) using a checking account and some expenses.
 In this setting you would not know who spent the money — only that it was spent on trips and movies and see those deductions in the checking account.